Salade10/Salade10/README.md

 # 💫 About Me:
 I’m Salad10 (Salad), a student developer with a passion for Python programming, computational biology, cybersecurity, and AI.
 I love solving problems and building projects that push me to think in new ways.

 🌱 My journey into coding started when I built a chatbot called Abstract.
 It wasn’t perfect, but it taught me a huge amount about how AI and chatbots work, and it’s what first sparked my love for programming.
+I have also managed to access my schools internal servers and there was this one time where our music teacher kept giving us homework so i hacked his account and changed his password so he couldn't log on.

 💻 I’ve explored coding through multiple paths:
 • Computational Biology – using Python to work with data and explore biological systems
 • Cybersecurity – learning through hands-on vulnerability discovery and secure coding practices
 • Languages – studying French, completing GCSE early and continuing at A-level
 • Competitions –
-• UK CanSat Competition where I contributed to design and testing under real-world constraints
+• UK CanSat Competition where I contributed to design and testing under real-world constraints coding a satellite that collected altitude and temperature data then streamed it back down to a ground station
 • Big Ideas Competition where I worked on innovative solutions for real-world challenges
 • Coding Competitions that sharpened my algorithmic problem-solving under pressure